 Then multiply your winnings by the second bet’s odds.

 If you placed a $10 bet with odds of 2.5 and 2, then the total return would be $50.

 If your bet goes beyond a double, it can get tricky to work out – most good sportsbooks will work out your return for you.

 Free Bets, Bonuses & Promotions

 Top sportsbooks will now have plenty of offers for both new and existing customers.
 As the table below shows, certain promotions are aimed at different types of bettor for a variety of reasons.
 A welcome bonus differs from a moneyback promotion in that one is designed to attract new business, while the other is about reducing the risk of loss.
-Let’s look at this side of things in more detail.
+The best offers are recommended here so let’s look at this side of things in more detail…

 Also known as a welcome bonus, this is a sign-up offer aimed exclusively at new customers joining a

 sportsbook.
 The promotion you receive will have terms and conditions, and will likely require a deposit

 These are additional bonus tokens that may be made available to new and existing customers.
 Just make sure you always check those Ts and Cs.